Course details

 About our facilitators

-Christine Thomlinson is the co-founder and co-managing partner of Rubin Thomlinson LLP.
-With over 20 years of experience, she is a highly accomplished employment lawyer, one of the country’s foremost experts in workplace investigations, and a trusted advisor to senior human resource professionals.
+Christine Thomlinson is the co-founder of Rubin Thomlinson LLP and the Managing Director of RT Workplace Training Inc. With over 20 years of experience, she is a highly accomplished employment lawyer, one of the country’s foremost experts in workplace investigations, and a trusted advisor to senior human resource professionals.

 Liliane Gingras is a skilled leader and investigator, she is effective at providing strategic direction on the planning and execution of investigations and critically assessing the work of other investigators.
 Pragmatic, personable and fair, Liliane likes the challenge of finding creative solutions to simplify complex investigations.
 She gives clients the facts they need to make informed decisions in difficult situations by delivering clear, balanced and logical investigation reports.